 At Kostopolous Law Group, we routinely handle retail theft cases throughout Chicago.
 Mr. Kostopoulos is a former prosecutor.
-He has handled thousands of cases and will use his experience to aggressively attack the prosecution’s case.
+He has handled thousands of cases and will use his experience to attack the prosecution’s case aggressively.
 If you’re facing shoplifting charges, speak with a Chicago retail theft attorney at Kostopoulos Law Group today.

 What Are The Elements of a Retail Theft Case?

 Contrary to popular myth, you do not need to leave the store with an item to be convicted of theft.
 Instead, the offense is complete when the defendant “obtains or exerts unauthorized control over property of the owner.”
-Pursuant to 720 ILCS 5/16-25, This conduct includes:
+Under 720 ILCS 5/16-25, This conduct includes:

 - Physical Touch: Moving an item with the intent to keep or destroy it constitutes theft in Illinois.
 Intent can be inferred from actions, such as placing an item in one’s pocket as opposed to a shopping cart.

 - Label Alteration: It is an offense to remove a price tag or other label and then attempt to pay less than full retail value for the item at the register.

 - Under-Ringing: If a cashier intentionally under-rings a customer, that’s the same thing as removing the item from the shelf.
 This applies even if the cashier does not receive a share of the stolen merchandise.

 - False Representation: This offense usually involves lying to a customer service returns representative to obtain cash, store credit, or whatever.

 - Retaining Leased Property: There is a presumption that if a defendant keeps leased property more than ten days past the due date that there is an intent to permanently deprive; in other cases, prosecutors often use circumstantial evidence to prove intent.